SuperOfficeDocs/superoffice-docs/docs/onsite/crm-server/move.md

 4. Navigate to SuperOffice.mst package (*SuperOffice.mst* file can be found in the *Client* folder on the server: `C:\[SuperOffice Server_adress]\Client\SuperOffice.mst`).
 5. Save the new .Mst file.

-All clients must be uninstalled, then run SuperOffice8.exe from the server\\client folder.
+All clients must be uninstalled, then run SuperOffice8.exe from the *server\\client* folder.

 ## SuperOffice Web and SuperOffice Web services / NetServer

 Run SuperOffice Product configuration and update the information either for the Database settings or Document Archive.

-![Make sure you update the database settings correct][12]
+![Make sure you update the database settings correct][img2]

-![Make sure you update the document archive settings correct][13]
+![Make sure you update the document archive settings correct][img3]

 ## Service